BlaiseMoses01/BlaiseMoses01/README.md

-# 👋 Hey, I’m Blaise Moses
+# 👋 Hey, I’m Blaise

 I’m a Software Engineer in Test specializing in scalable, resusable testing archeticture.
 In my current role I am leading the design and implementation of Regression Suites for Salesforce CRMs.